 In accordance with DoD guidance:

-Exception to the policies of Secretary of Defense Memo dated April 7, 2020: Dependent children 10 (not 14) years and older must have a current USID Card in order to be ticketed on Patriot Express flights to and from OCONUS (outside continental United States) locations.
+Exception to the policies of Secretary of Defense Memo dated April 7, 2020: Dependent children 10 (not 14) years or older must have a current USID card in order to be ticketed on Patriot Express flights to and from OCONUS (outside continental United States) locations.

 The minimum age for issuance of an indefinite DoD ID card to spouses and other eligible dependents has been reduced from 75 to 65.